Create Your First Agent

 }'

-Once added to a Space, the agent can access the Space's files, installed MCPs, skills, and secrets.
+Once added to a Space, the agent can access the Space’s files, installed MCPs, skills, and secrets — in addition to its own equipment.

 Writing a Good System Prompt